prafful1/Unix-Projects/README.md

 # Unix-Projects
-Mini projects to understand what goes inside a Unix system.
++ Mini projects to understand what goes inside a Unix system.
++ This repository is inspired from "Advanced programming in the Unix Environment".

+# Requirements:
++ All programs in this repository will require a custom header file, "apue.h".
+This header is available for download in this repository.
+Please make sure to set path of "apue.h" in your system before running programs.